• Skip to primary navigation

 Sheet Pan Ratatouille

-This recipe used to be much more difficult, cooking each vegetable separately on the stove.
-You can now make this ratatouille all on just one sheet pan, which makes for easier cleanup.
+This recipe used to be much more difficult, as each vegetable was cooked separately on the stove.
+However, you can now make this ratatouille on just one sheet pan, which makes for easier cleanup.

-You should peel the eggplant because the skins tend to separate and get tough to eat, but don’t need to salt it to release its moisture unless you want to take this extra step.
+You should peel the eggplant because the skins tend to separate and become tough to eat but you don’t need to salt it to release its moisture unless you want to take this extra step.

 You don’t need to peel the tomatoes, though.
 Just chop all the vegetables into about 1″ pieces and throw them onto some parchment paper or lightly spray your pan with oil.